Jawahar LPS, Kurakkodu

 The school started with 60 students and 5 staff.
-It is situated in a 2 acre plot in a quiet and serene atmosphere with a nice hill view.
+It is situated in a 2 acre plot.
 The admissions have been open to all without discrimination of religion, caste status in society.

 Location

 Jawahar LPS Kurakkodu is a lower primary School in Kollam (Old Name-Quilon) District, Taluk - Kottarakkara, Village - Chithara, Bock- Chadayamangalam and in Chithara Panchayathu.
 The nearest Town is Madathara.
 Post office is Kollayil.